Monthly Archives: May 2024

 1.The elements or archetypes or ontologies or media in the artefactual domain are ratios.
 Now Plato had suggested as much in maintaining that the ontological battle of the idealist gods and materialist giants was ‘always going on’ (Sophist 246).1 So the two were always actively engaged with one another and this could be understood as a constantly varying relation or ratio between them.
 But did Plato or Aristotle (who did indeed set out tables of binary oppositions) see that the ratio between oppositions is the key to investigation of the artefactual domain?
 That the medium is the message?2

-3. The elementary media as ratios are not only two or three, say, but are likely to be quite numerous, like the chemical elements, once the possible configurations of their ratios begin to be understood.4 For the ratios of gods/giants or giants/gods (for example) would seem to have a great many permutations depending on the dynamic relations between them: the medium is the message.5
+3. The elementary media as ratios are not only two or three, say, but are likely to be quite numerous, like the chemical elements, once the possible configurations of their ratios begin to be understood.5 For the ratios of gods/giants and giants/gods (for example) would seem to have a great many permutations depending on the dynamic relations between them: the medium is the message.6

 5. McLuhan saw with Harold Innis that the relativity of all human cognition could achieve demonstrable insights, even laws, without — necessarily without! — eventuating in some kind of matching or merging between the experiencing subject, individual or collective, and the investigated object.
 Achieved truth of this sort (and there is no other sort) is irremediably finite and always subject to future adjustment and revision, but is nonetheless — actually only on this basis — true.
-Such finite but truthful insight he called making and this was one of the many parallels he perceived between the arts and sciences.
+Such finite but truthful insight he called making as contrasted to matching or merging and this artefactual nature was one of the many parallels he perceived between the arts and sciences.

 6. McLuhan emphasized the plurality of time, here following (some he did knowingly, others not) Plato, Aristotle, Aquinas, Hegel, Saussure and Heidegger.
 See McLuhan’s times.
 The time of the weighing and selecting of possibility ratios is not the same as the time of experience as their effect.
-Meanwhile these diverse times exists only in ratios of their own.
+Meanwhile these diverse times exists only in ratios of their own and a further time or times characterizes the media of the ratios.

 7. The being of human beings consists in the moment to moment to moment katabasis or descent into the possibilities of experience (objective genitive) and the activation ‘there’ of some one of them.
 These possibilities are always ratios (see above), but future investigation must determine if possibilities are activated only as ‘elements’ or also as ‘compounds’, perhaps even as ‘mixtures’.
 Here McLuhan might be seen as retrieving Heraclitus: ὁ ἥλιος νέος ἐφ’ ἡμέρηι ἐστίν (fr 6: ‘the sun is new every day’).
 As McLuhan repeatedly asserted, his model here was language where vocabulary, grammatical form and gesture are momentarily selected in a process which is almost entirely unconscious.
 Just as with language, what was needed was a ‘grammar’ of this process of the making of experience where the key was to treat any and all experience as effect.
 “Our new dictionary includes all human artefacts as human speech” (Laws of Media, 224).